 Implant-supported dental bridges are more costly than a traditional dental bridge and do require multiple treatment procedures.
+In some cases, bone grafting or other preparatory procedures might be necessary.
 However, many patients feel that the enhanced benefits of an implant-supported bridge are well worth the extra time and cost of treatment.
 Implant-supported bridges may also be ideal for patients who do not wish to alter otherwise healthy adjacent teeth, or for those patients who do not have adjacent teeth that are strong enough to support a dental crown and bridge.

 Dental treatments are never one-size-fits-all.
 Our dentists will be happy to examine the health of the teeth and discuss your personal preferences and dental expense budget to help you determine if you are better suited for a traditional or implant-supported dental bridge.
 At the end of the day, our goal is to provide patients with a restorative treatment that will give them a strong, healthy, beautiful smile while meeting their personal needs and desires.